hawkwynd/hr-listeners/README.md

 This table holds the data sent by the node.js script which monitors the shoutcast connections and updates this table.

+## Node.js
+The node.js documentation and files are being released soon.

 ## Requirements ##